fraudikins/intro-to-web-apps/README.md

 # intro-to-web-apps
-A brief introduction to applications for the Internet on ShanniiWrites Forums.
+A brief introduction to applications for the Internet on the ShanniiWrites Forums.